-The Social Security Administration (SSA) is an independent agency of the federal government that administers Social Security—an insurance program that provides financial support to those who have retired, a disability, or are collecting survivor benefits.
+The Social Security Administration (SSA) is an independent agency of the federal government that administers Social Security—an insurance program that provides financial support to those who have retired, have a disability or are collecting survivor benefits.
 The SSA’s goal is to help those unable to or no longer working to maintain basic well-being.
 About 65 million people receive Social Security benefits in the United States.

 The money from Social Security comes from taxes paid by every working person in American.
 When you work, you pay a Social Security tax.
 That tax goes into a general Social Security fund used to pay those receiving Social Security benefits.
 The money you pay for Social Security does not go into a personal account.